Mark Jensen, FAIA

-As an architect, Dean Orr found his calling in designing better ways of working.
-He translates his technical expertise and belief that effective management is essential to realizing good design into best practices for navigating the design, entitlements and construction processes.
-Since joining Jensen Architects in 1999, Dean has managed a diverse portfolio of projects from the award-winning Walden Studios and SFMOMA rooftop sculpture garden to workplace interiors and mixed-use commercial infill developments.
-As the firm’s operations director, he also oversees the firm’s overall performance, working to continually strengthen Jensen’s capabilities and client service.
-A contemporary citizen architect, Dean served eight years on the City of Orinda’s planning commission before gaining a seat on the city council, both volunteer roles.
-He earned a Bachelor of Architecture from California College of the Arts, where he continues to teach, and is a licensed architect in California.
+An architect and Operations Director of Jensen Architects, Dean Orr found his calling in designing better ways of working.
+His technical expertise and belief that effective management is essential to realizing good design inform best practices for navigating the design, entitlements and construction processes.
+While over his career Dean has managed nearly every type of project—from SFMOMA’s rooftop sculpture garden to mixed-use commercial infill developments—workplace renovations for leaders in technology, advertising and design has become one of his specialties at JENSEN.
+A true citizen architect, Dean served seven years on the City of Orinda’s planning commission before fulfilling two terms as a city council member, both volunteer roles.
+He holds a Bachelor of Architecture from California College of the Arts.

 Steven Huegli, AIA

 An architect with a predilection for the art of making, Steven Huegli pursues a diverse architectural practice, one informed by a background in site-specific installations, innovative materials applications, and building technologies.
 As Studio Director at Jensen Architects, Steven leverages this experience to cultivate a design-focused culture founded on technical agility and collaborative practices.
 A dedicated mentor, he teaches at University of California, Berkeley, where he earned his graduate degree, and California College of the Arts.
 While Steven’s work has received numerous awards, he was especially honored to have his representations of the SFMOMA Rooftop Sculpture Garden included in the museum’s permanent collection.